[N/214/6/0210] [MQA/PA 9621]

 - Pass Unified Examination Certificate (UEC) with minimum Grade B in five (5) subjects; OR

-- Pass Diploma (Level 4, KKM) from recognised institution or equivalent with a minimum CGPA 2.00; OR
+- Pass Diploma (KKM, Level 4) from recognised institution or equivalent with a minimum CGPA 2.00; OR

 - Pass Matriculation/Foundation from recognised institution or equivalent with minimum CGPA 2.00; OR

-- Other equivalent qualifications recognised by Malaysian Government; AND
+- Other equivalent qualifications subject to approval by university’s senate and recognised by Malaysian Government.
+AND

 Note: The entry qualifications listed above are subject to change as approved by the Senate, Malaysian Qualification Agency (MQA) and Ministry of Higher Education.